DLXPlugins/simple-comment-editing/readme.txt

 == Installation ==

-1. Just unzip and upload the "simple-comment-editor" folder to your '/wp-content/plugins/' directory
+1. Just unzip and upload the "simple-comment-editing" folder to your '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

+= Simple Comment Editing is now Comment Edit Lite? = Yes.
+We've renamed the plugin to make it easier to find and to more closely tie the plugin to the pro version.

 = Why doesn't this plugin come with any styles? =
 It's impossible to style an inline comment editor for every theme.
 We've included basic HTML markup that is easily stylable to fit your theme.